Skip to main content

 Preparing for Radio Frequency Ablation

-Remember to tell the doctor or nurse if you are on any blood thinning medication (warfarin or apixaban) or if you are diabetic (insulin, tablet or diet controlled).
+Remember to tell the doctor or nurse, before the treatment day, if you are on any blood thinning medication (warfarin or apixaban) or if you are diabetic (insulin, tablet or diet controlled).

 Please let us know if you are on antibiotics for an active infection, we need to wait 14 days after your antibiotics have stopped or your symptoms have resolved before we can proceed with the procedure.